My films > Bio

 In 2009, Eszter Hajdú completed a short film portrait of László Végel, a prize-winning ethnic Hungarian writer from the multi-ethnic town of Novi Sad (Újvidék), Serbia, just over the border from Hungary.
 Eszter spends the day taking a walk through the writer's hometown.
 They visit his favorite places, such as the farmer's market; they take a look at where he used to work, the bombed-out building of the Novi Sad television station.
 Together, they travel to Temerin, a village where Vegel was in hiding, branded as an "enemy” by the Milosevic regime.
 Vegel was variously labeled "American spy”, "Hungarian ultra-nationalist”, "homeless bastard” by those who could not understand, or could not accept, this individual's commitment to personal liberty and to his European identity.

-A new film, slated for completion in 2010, portrays the stressful, hypercompetitive lives of modern-day classical musicians.
-The film focuses on a disease called focal dystonia, "the musician's disease,” which has afflicted tens of thousands of musicians worldwide – most famously, Robert Schumann - and which ruined the career of pianist Imre Antal.
-The film's narrative focuses on the brutally honest, heart-wrenching diary of classical guitar artist Sándor Mester (MS3), who suffereld from the disease.
-The film, shot in Budapest, Barcelona, Hannover and Lisbon, interviews Hungarian and international musicians and physicians alike.
+A film, Demon hands, finished in 2010, portrays the stressful, hypercompetitive lives of modern-day classical musicians.
+The film focuses on a disease called focal dystonia, "the musician's disease," which has afflicted tens of thousands of musicians worldwide – most famously, Robert Schumann - and which ruined the career of pianist Imre Antal.
+The film, shot in Budapest, Barcelona, Hannover and New York, interviews Hungarian and international musicians and physicians alike.
+The film is screened on festivals word-wide, for eg. in Spain, Qatar, Greece and South Africa.

 Eszter is now working on another "musician” film as well, a highly personal documentary of the life of Tamás Barta, the founding guitarist of Hungary's seminal 1970's rock band LGT.
 The documentary also covers Barta's defection in 1974, and his death in Los Angeles in 1982.
 In addition to many musical sequences, the film features shocking documents that have been accessible only to Barta's legal heir (who is Judit Hajdú, Eszter Hajdú's mother).